EVENING WORSHIP SERVICE

 OUR CONFESSION OF SIN AND THE MEANS OF GRACE

-The Reading of the Law of God
+Reading the Law of God

 And God spoke all these words saying: I am the LORD your God,